 Chevron promotes entrepreneurship while preserving the cultural heritage of communities.
-The Wayúu indigenous community is known for the distinctive weaving technique used to make bags and other craft products.
-In workshops we support, participants from 30 communities of La Guajira are taught production techniques and marketing skills to boost sales that enable them to increase their household income.
+The Wayúu indigenous community is known for a distinctive weaving technique used to make bags and other craft products.
+In workshops we support, participants from 30 communities of La Guajira are taught production techniques and marketing skills to boost sales, enabling them to increase their household income.
 Originally designed for 50 women, the program has grown to 500 women and 100 men.

-We collaborate with our food services contractor, Compass Group, and the nongovernmental organization VITAL to help small-scale farmers meet Compass’ high standards.
+We collaborate with our food services contractor Compass Group and the nongovernmental organization VITAL to help small-scale farmers meet Compass’ high standards.
 As a result, many of these farmers now sell their products to Compass, and Chevron employees enjoy locally grown food served at our facilities.
-More important, the farmers benefit from the reliable demand and fair pricing that Compass offers as a customer.
+More important, the farmers benefit from the reliable demand and fair pricing that Compass offers.
 So far, more than 90 farmers have taken part in the program.

 From kindergarten to internship